-The majority of Lincoln County municipalities have adopted floodplain ordinances to ensure FEMA development standards are applied to new construction within flood zones (Monhegan does not have Island-specific ordinances, such land use standards are administered by the Maine Land Use Planning Commission [LUPC]).
+All Lincoln County municipalities have adopted floodplain ordinances to ensure FEMA development standards are applied to new construction within flood zones.
+Monhegan does not have Island-specific ordinances, such land use standards are administered by the Maine Land Use Planning Commission (LUPC).